Classic Motorcycle Build

 883 vs 900 Sportster

-When Evo Sportsters debuted in 1986, they were offered in 883cc and 1100cc displacements, and later in 1200cc.
-So as not to be confused with 883 Evo models, early Sportster engines are commonly referred to as the 900 Ironhead.
+When Evo Sportsters debuted in 1986, they were offered in 883cc and 1100cc displacements, then later in 1200cc.
+To avoid confusion with 883 Evo models, early Sportster engines are commonly referred to as the 900 Ironhead.

 Starting in 1967, a second set of engine cases were produced to accommodate electric start.
 So, from 1967 to 1971, there were two sets of cases for the Ironhead 900 (XLCH models were kickstart only).

-All Ironhead motors had cast aluminum engine cases, which are prone to crack under abuse.
+All Ironhead motors have cast aluminum engine cases, which are prone to crack under abuse.
 Very often they can be repaired to as good as new - provided the repair was done right.
-The key is to find someone who is good at welding dirty cast aluminum.
+The key is to find someone who has experience with welding dirty cast aluminum.

 900cc Ironhead Case Repair